EskandarAtrakchi/WebDev-project-2-NCI-Year-2/readme.md

 # Home Page Explained

+## This API is taken from Alternative.me (https://alternative.me/crypto/fear-and-greed-index/)
 The Fear and Greed Index is designed to provide a better understanding of the current market sentiment, assisting you in making more informed decisions.
 The index ranges from 0 to 100, where zero signifies "Extreme Fear," and 100 indicates "Extreme Greed."
 Updates are made every hour, and the index on this website is calculated using the following API: [Fear and Greed Index API](https://api.alternative.me/fng/).

 Images of the Fear and Greed Index are also available, sourced from the same website using the following APIs: